68publishers/tracy-git-version/README.md

 	68publishers.tracy_git_version_panel: SixtyEightPublishers\TracyGitVersionPanel\Bridge\Nette\DI\TracyGitVersionPanelExtension
 ```

-And everything works :)
+And everything works 😉

 ## Solution for application builds without Git

-Often when we deploy an application to a production environment, neither Git nor the `.git` directory is available due to trying to have a build as little as possible.
+Often when we deploy an application to a production environment, neither Git nor the `.git` directory is available due to trying to have a build as small as possible.
 However, at this moment we have no source of information about the current version.
 The solution is to export a file that contains all important information at the time when the Git is still accessible.

-### Setup for pure Tracy
+### Setup for standalone Tracy

 You must create repositories and the panel manually but there is not much work to do.